388th Fighter Wing: Tactical Air Command

 F-16Cs of the 388th TFW line an airfield in Southwest Asia during Operation Desert Storm on 23 January 1991.

-The 388th ceased all aircraft operations at Korat Thailand in November 1975 and moved in without personnel or equipment in December 1975 to Hill AFB, Utah, replacing a holding unit-Detachment 1, 67th Combat Support Group.
+The 388th ceased all aircraft operations at Korat Thailand in November 1975 and moved in without personnel or equipment in December 1975 to Hill Air Force Base, Utah, replacing a holding unit — Detachment 1, 67th Combat Support Group.
 In January 1976, the wing began participation in training missions and numerous exercises in a variety of offensive tactical situations flying F-4D Phantom II tactical fighters.

-The wing started its conversion to the F-16A Fighting Falcon on 23 January 1979, becoming the USAF first fully operational F-16 Fighter Wing.
+The wing started its conversion to the General Dynamics F-16A Fighting Falcon on 23 January 1979, becoming the USAF first fully operational F-16 fighter wing.
 During initial stages of conversion the wing trained F-16 instructor pilots and provided replacement training for new F-16 pilots.
 Thereafter the 388th trained for war readiness at U.S. and NATO locations.

-In March 1981, the wing conducted its first overseas deployment to Fleslan AS, Norway.
+In March 1981, the wing conducted its first overseas deployment to Flesland Air Station, Norway.
 It won the USAF Worldwide Gunsmoke Fighter Gunnery Meet in 1987.
-In May 1989, the first F-16C Block 40 aircraft arrived at Hill AFB, Utah.
+In May 1989, the first F-16C Block 40 aircraft arrived at Hill.
 The new model F-16, designed to accommodate the Low Altitude Navigation and Targeting Infrared for Night (LANTIRN) pod, allowed targeting and bombing in adverse operational conditions.

-The 388th TFW was the first unit to fly the F-16 into conflict with the Low Altitude Navigation and Targeting Infrared for Night (LANTIRN) system over the skies of Iraq and Kuwait during Operations DESERT SHIELD/DESERT STORM.
+The 388th was the first unit to fly the F-16 into conflict with the LANTIRN system over the skies of Iraq and Kuwait during Operations Desert Shield/Desert Storm.
 A number of wing aircraft initially deployed to Spain as attrition reserves from January–December 1991, with two squadrons to Southwest Asia for combat operations from 28 August 1990 – 27 March 1991.
 After the March 1991 cease-fire, it remained in Southwest Asia to protect Coalition assets and ensure that Iraq complied with treaty terms beginning in December 1991.
-The 388th FW continued to employ the LANTIRN-equipped aircraft in Operations DESERT CALM, DESERT FOX, and NORTHERN and SOUTHERN WATCH.
+The 388th FW continued to employ the LANTIRN-equipped aircraft in Operations Desert Calm, Desert Fox, and Northern and Southern Watch.